 Breast implants can be placed in different positions to achieve different types of results.
 Breast implants may be placed on top of the muscle (subglandular position) or they may also be placed under the muscle (submuscular or subpectoral position).
 There are also different ways of putting implants under the muscle as well.
 Some surgeons like to place the implant entirely under the pectoralis major muscle, whereas others may place it partially under the muscle in what is called a subpectoral or dual plane approach.
 I prefer a dual plane approach for most of my patients as I feel it provides a more natural looking, sloped breast appearance, and that is what my patients desire.

 There are several approaches to placing the implants.
 Implants can be placed by the nipple approach (the periareolar approach).
 They can also be placed underneath the breast in the fold or crease, which is called the inframammary approach, or via an underarm incision through the transaxillary approach.
-I perform all of these techniques depending on the patient’s anatomy and desire.
+I perform all of these techniques depending on the patient’s anatomy and desire, and this is carefully chosen so as to deliver the best breast augmentation results for each individual patient.
 There are advantages and disadvantages of each technique.